Painting the Traditional Way

 Red Lories are native to the rain forests of Australia, and so I found a bird species that is geographically correct — seeing that the painting is heading for Australia.

-The bright red of the birds were also chosen as part of my colour-scheme so that the painting looks really good in it’s new home.
+The bright red of the birds were also chosen as part of my colour-scheme so that the painting looks really good in its new home.
 Planning your colours beforehand is important, but I’ll talk about it as I go through the steps.

 Standing back, especially when painting or drawing on a fairly large canvas, is very important.
 It’s easy to get ‘tunnel vision’ when drawing too close up.

 This will show up any glaring proportion issues that you may miss.
 Your brain compensates and adjusts the way you see things when you’ve been working on a drawing for too long.
-It’s important to have a fresh eye.

 Brushing off the excess charcoal

 I then dipped the corner of the rag in a little bit of gum turpentine to wipe away the mistakes and clean up the lines.
 I had to be careful not to rub too hard with the turps-soaked rag as I didn’t want to damage the pink ground layer with solvent.

 Basically I went over the lines of the charcoal drawing with thinned-down paint to ‘seal’ the drawing.

 I mixed a bit of burnt sienna, and a touch of a lean medium of linseed oil and white spirit on my palette.
 Then I painted over all the charcoal lines, refining the drawing with the oil paint.

 Traditionally, some artists would go over their charcoal drawing with a fine brush and ink.
 But I go straight for it with a thin line of oil paint and a round hog’s hair or sable brush, depending on how detailed the drawing is.

-Keeping the paint thin allows you to build up values – light and dark – to create shading.
-The light travels through these thin layers reflecting the paint as a transparent glossiness.
-Like a kind of glazing technique.
+Keeping the paint thin allows you to build up values (light and dark) to create shading.
+The light travels through these thin layers reflecting the paint as a transparent glossiness — like a kind of glazing technique.

 The sienna dries fast, especially mixed with a little medium and solvent.
 I blend the colour into the canvas with a natural hog’s hair filbert brush, and the effect is a transparent orangey shading.
 The thin underpainting dries quickly.

-Using solvents in the preliminary underpainting
+Using solvents in the underpainting

 Be careful with being too liberal using solvents on a painting.
 I usually prefer to use the paints as they come from the tube as much as possible, or mixing my own mediums as needed, according to the purpose.

 Besides solvents being highly toxic and having a strong smell (odour-less mineral spirits might not smell, but you’re still breathing in toxic fumes), too much solvent can dilute the binder in the pigment.

 You also want to keep the first layer fairly lean.
 Mixing a little solvent helps with the underpainting as it gives the paint has a nice flow over the drawing and helps it to dry quickly.

 I would advise not mixing so much solvent that the paint begins to drip and run off the canvas.

 It’s important to remember the ‘Fat over Lean’ Rule here, namely because having an oily layer drying through oxidation in the bottom layers of your painting may cause cracking issues later on, as those oils start drying beneath thinner, more brittle layers above them.
-Fat over lean may be better understood as ‘flexible over less flexible’.

 This is why I generally keep my painting layers fairly thin naturally.
 Neither over-thinning with solvents, nor making them too fatty with oils.
 (Near the last stages of my painting I usually start adding a more fatty medium for final glazes etc).

-Check out my figure paintings here.
+You can see some more of my figure paintings here.